Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 At Olympia, we design our IV kits to help clinics operate more efficiently without sacrificing quality or patient care.
 Each kit is compounded by pharmacists in our FDA-registered 503B outsourcing facility and arrives sealed, labeled and ready to use.

-Our IV kits are available in a wide range of popular formulations, each developed to support specific treatment goals:
+Our IV kits are available in a wide range of popular formulations, each developed to support specific goals:

 • Myers’ Cocktail: A foundational blend of essential vitamins and nutrients, formulated to help alleviate chronic symptoms such as fatigue, asthma and muscle pain.